hexojs/site/source/api/helper.md

 ---
 A helper makes it easy to quickly add snippets to your templates.
 We recommend using helpers instead of templates when you're dealing with more complicated code.

-Helpers can not be accessed from `source` files
+Helpers can not be accessed from `source` files.

 ## Synopsis